gw-ospo/curioss-patterns/facilitate-connections-at-open-source-conferences.md

 These low barrier prompts support attendees to overcome social hesitation and initiate relevant conversations.

 # Problem / Challenge
 A core objective of an academic OSPO conference is to share learning and foster collaborative relationships that will ultimately promote the advancement of open source.
-However, there are a number of organizational and strategic challenges:
+However, there are a number of logistic challenges:

 * Conference agendas are often dense with presentations and workshops, leaving little unstructured time for networking.
 Without intentional design, opportunities to connect may be missed.
 * Not all participants are equally comfortable with networking.
 Students, junior researchers, introverted people or newcomers to open source may feel intimidated about approaching others.